 What is a “Certificate of Fact” (COF)?

-Why is a COF needed?
+Why a COF is Needed

 Documents Required to Issue a COF